followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTagBox/1 Configuration/onSelectionChanged.md

 ===========================================================================

 <!--shortDescription-->
-A function that is executed when a list item is selected or the selection is canceled.
+A function that is executed when a list item is selected or selection is canceled.
 <!--/shortDescription-->

 <!--fullDescription-->